Leafwing-Studios/fop-rules/docs/rules/combat/tactical-mechanics.md

 ## Shifts

 Various effects allow you to carefully move across the battlefield.
 When you shift, you may move into an adjacent empty tile of your choice.
 This does not cost movement and never provokes attacks of opportunity.
+The creature who is shifting controls where they move, and may choose not to move at all.

 If it is not your turn when you shift, trigger any tile effects of the tile that you shifted out of.
 You can only trigger a particular tile effect once per turn in this way.